mcmeeking/www.mcmk.in/content/docs/CV/index.md

     company: "EIDO Healthcare Ltd"
     title: "IT Engineer"
     overview: |
-      Functioned as the primary solutions architect for both internal and customer-facing systems, leading the system design, development, deployment, and maintenance of cloud-based systems on AWS.
-Spearheaded the development of automated workflows using Terraform, CircleCI/GitHub Actions, and AWS services, transitioning focus to DevOps and platform engineering while ensuring system reliability and compliance.
+      Primary solutions architect for internal and customer-facing systems.
+Responsible for designing, developing, deploying, and maintaining global full-stack (Python & Node) applications and AWS infrastructure to support EIDO's significant user base as well as overseeing internal IT operations.
     responsibilities:
-      - Build and maintain full-stack (Python/Node) applications for a global user-base
+      - Build and maintain full-stack applications for a global user-base
       - Design, deploy, and maintain AWS infrastructure using Terraform and Ansible
       - Implement and maintain CI/CD pipelines for app development and deployment
       - Retained oversight of IT operations, including incident response and endpoint management